-Johannes Kepler - and his early astronomy and physics
+Johannes Kepler - his astronomy and physics

 johannes keplers astronomy graphic

-"Epitome of Copernican Astronomy" - Book 4 (1619).
-Translated by Charles Glenn Wallis
+'Epitome of Copernican Astronomy' - Book 4 (1619), Translated by Charles Glenn Wallis

-So in Part 3 section 3 ;
+Yet in Kepler's 'Epitome of Copernican Astronomy' Part 3 section 3 ;

 "But isn't it unbelievable that the celestial bodies should be certain huge magnets ?

-Then read the philosophy of magnetism of the Englishman William Gilbert ; for in that book, although the author did not believe that the Earth moved among the stars, nevertheless he attributes a magnetic nature to it, by very many arguments, and he teaches that its magnetic threads or filaments extend in straight lines fron south to north.
+Then read the philosophy of magnetism of the Englishman William Gilbert ; for in that book, although the author did not believe that the Earth moved among the stars, nevertheless he attributes a magnetic nature to it, by very many arguments, and he teaches that its magnetic threads or filaments extend in straight lines from south to north.
 Therefore it is by no means absurd that any one of the primary planets should be what one of the primary planets, namely the Earth, is."

 "the material globe would have no faculty of obeying or of moving itself." and "it is asked by what means the mind knows where the centre is, around which the orbit of the planet should be organised ; and how great the distance of the mind and its globe from that point is."